zmllewellyn/yfinance_data/README.md

 ## Instructions for Implementation
 - The only input necessary is a csv file containing the list of companies you wish to download data for (use same format as Energy.csv)
+- The output is a subset of the input stocks.
+Specifically these are the stocks where less than 10% of the financial time series is estimations
 - Since each csv of the downloading/cleaning/saving is saved ensure that each section saves to a different location
 - Specifications for the date range can be made in the format '2020-04-01'